Ann Welch

 Artist

-Ann is influenced by the great British Landscape painters such as Palmer and Hitchens.
-In recent years she has curated and also participated in three shows held at St Peter's Church Oare , one of which, the highly acclaimed Divine Dimensions installation, was awarded a Heritage Lottery Fund grant for its illumination of the role of Byzantine art in British history .
+Ann is influenced by the great English landscape painters such as Palmer and Hitchens.
+In recent years she has curated and shown in three shows held at St. Peter’s Church, Oare, one of which, the highly acclaimed Divine Dimensions installation.
+Was awarded a Heritage Lottery Fund grant for its illumination of the role of Byzantine art in British history.

 click here to learn more about Ann's Iconogrpahy...